TCSS 462/562-F'24: Software Engineering for Cloud Computing

 Due Dates / Submitting Assignments

 All assignments are due at 11:59 PM on the due date unless specified otherwise.
-There is a 36-hour grace period on all late assignments.
-These assignments will be marked as late in Canvas, and the cumulative timeliness of assignments may be referred to for grade curving/rounding decisions and for future employer/letters of recommendation, etc. Assignments submitted from 36 to 48 hours late will receive a 5% late penalty.
-After two days, each subsequent day an assignment is late will result in an additional late penalty of 5% per day for a maximum of 15% for up to 4 days.
+There is a 48-hour grace period on all late assignments.
+These assignments will be marked as late in Canvas, and the cumulative timeliness of assignments may be referred to for grade curving/rounding decisions or for future employer/letters of recommendation, etc. Assignments submitted on the third day will receive a 5% late penalty.
+Assignments submitted on the fourth day will receive a 15% late penalty.
 Late submissions more than 96 hours late will receive a zero score without prior arrangement with the instructor.
 When possible, assignments will be posted at least two weeks prior to the due date.
 The details of each homework will be posted HERE.
 Completed homeworks will be submitted through Canvas.

 Academic Integrity and Collaboration Policy